tls54/THz-TDS/README.md

 A class designed to treat experimental data in the time domain.
 Check notebook for usage example.
 `PINNs:`
 - `Model:` Classes and utility files for back-propagation driven fitting.
 - `data:` Contains two pulses through 3mm silicon, data from NR extraction on this experiment and an example of a sequential version of the back-propagation model.

+`Notebooks:` Shows the treatment of experimental data on the Si datasets, and uses an NR numerical fit to find n and k.

+`Transfer Matrix Methods:` Uses Transfer matrix methods to simulate time domain pulses for media with multiple layers of different materials and thicknesses.

 ## Getting Started